Financial Aid FAQ

 Is there a special scholarship for church planters?

-The Caskey Church Planting Scholarship is available to any SBC master's level student at Gateway Seminary who is either currently serving in a church plant or is committed to serving in a church plant upon graduation.
-Eligible students may receive up to a 100% tuition scholarship, and may be either full time or part time students, taking either on campus or online classes.
+The Caskey Church Planting Scholarship helps funds SBC master's level students at Gateway Seminary who are either currently serving in a church plant or committed to serving in a church plant upon graduation.
 Apply through the standard financial aid application!

 I heard that Gateway offers scholarships for entering Journeyman/ISC students?

 Gateway is committed in support of the sacrifice and calling of mission personnel.
 Entering students who are returning Journeyman/ISC or MSC/U2-C2 missionaries may qualify for tuition assistance through the Caskey Mission Experience Scholarship, depending on eligibility.
-Information and application for this special entering student scholarship are available through the Student Services office or online.
+Information for this special entering student scholarship is available through the Student Services office.

 What else can I do to help cover the cost of seminary?